The Hallé: 20th century

 In 1943 the orchestra was again in crisis, having diminished in size to 30 players.
 Over the next 27 years, from 1943 to 1970, the orchestra's next music director, Sir John Barbirolli, restored the Hallé to national prominence.
 On 3 February 1946 The Hallé Orchestra and Chorus (conducted by John Barbirolli) performed Aida at Belle Vue, Manchester.
 In addition to playing in all parts of the UK, in these years the orchestra visited Germany, Austria, Holland, Czechoslovakia, Poland, Spain, Portugal, Southern Rhodesia, Yugoslavia, Turkey, Italy, Greece, Switzerland, France, Scandinavia, Central and Southern America and the West Indies.
 Together, they made many recordings, including the first recording of Ralph Vaughan Williams' Symphony No. 8, of which they also gave the first performance.
 During Barbirolli's tenure, one of the most notable orchestra members was concertmaster Martin Milner, who served in that capacity from 1958 to 1987.
 Barbirolli regarded Milner as his "right-hand man" and once wrote in appreciation to him: "You are the finest leader I have ever had in my fairly long career."

 Kent Nagano was principal conductor of the orchestra from 1992 to 1999.
 The orchestra moved from the Free Trade Hall to the Bridgewater Hall in 1996 as its primary concert venue.
 During his tenure, Nagano received criticism for his expensive and ambitious programming, as well as his conducting fees.
 However, poor financial management at the orchestra separately contributed to the fiscal troubles of the orchestra.
 The orchestra faced major financial problems during the late 1990s, including a £1.3 million deficit in 1998, to the point where the existence of the orchestra was threatened with loss of funding from the Arts Council and ultimately bankruptcy.

-During 1997 there was an eight-month period when the orchestra had no executive director.
-Leslie Robinson served for two years as chief executive after that period, starting changes to the orchestra to start to bring under control the orchestra's financial troubles.
+During 1997, the orchestra had no executive director for an eight-month period.
+Leslie Robinson served for two years as chief executive after that period, initiating changes to the orchestra to start to bring the orchestra's financial troubles under control.
 These included public fund-raising, which netted £2 million, cutting the number of people on the orchestra board in half, and reducing the number of musicians in the orchestra from 98 to 80.

 In 1999, John Summers became the orchestra's chief executive, and continued Robinson's fiscal practices to restore greater financial security to the orchestra.
 In 2001, the Arts Council awarded the orchestra a £3.8 million grant to allow it to pay off accumulated debts and increase musician salaries, which had been frozen for 4 years.